In today's competitive job market, a carefully crafted letter of interest is a powerful tool for standing apart from the crowd.

 What is a letter of interest?

-Other times, sending a letter of interest can lead to a coffee chat or an informational interview with the hiring manager of the team for which you want to work.
+If done right, this can lead to a coffee chat or an informational interview with the hiring manager of the team you want to work with.

 How to Write a Letter of Interest